 Much of this tension stems from the different perspectives, charters, and timelines under which the two teams operate.
 Although marketing and sales share similar goals – increased revenue – they do business in different ways and rely on different metrics.
-While marketing takes a big-picture view of customers by segment, sales looks at each customer by name, account, and individual preferences.
-In the end, neither has a perfect understanding of how and why customers choose products and services.

 The Benefits of Alignment

 Observing the reasons for the marketing/sales divide isn’t just an intellectual exercise.
 Misalignment significantly impacts revenue with lost sales and wasted marketing outlay costing companies $1 trillion a year.
 Furthermore, lack of alignment leads to the waste of 60-70% of B2B content and a failure to convert 79% of marketing leads into sales.

 There are, however, encouraging statistics for companies moving towards getting their sales and marketing teams on the same page.